smakela13/budget-tracker/README.md

 Navigate to [Sarah Mäkelä's Budget Tracker](https://cryptic-tor-06103.herokuapp.com/) and view the web page.

-* Once you're there, view your previous workout data.
+* Once you're there, enter deposits or purchases whether you're online or offline.
+* View chart to see how much money you have.
-* Click New Workout to add a new exercise.
+* Continue to add entries.
-* Pick a type of exercise.
-* Input the entries you need like name, weight, sets, reps, duration, and/or distance.
-* View your Last Workout data.

 ![Sarah Mäkelä's Workout Tracker](./assets/budget-screenshot.png)